 JUNE 12, 2016

-Attendees: Michael Newhall, Eric Remington, Cliff, Lance, Joe, Doug, Hollis, Judy, Ying, Michael Peterson, Bryan
+The meeting was called to order at 2:10 PM.
+Present were Board Members Cliff Isberg, President; Judy Cosgrove; Vice-President; Doug Jacobson, and Ying Liu, resident’s representative and acting secretary.

+Also present for all or part of the meeting were Bryan Gaynor, Treasurer, and Michael Newhall Resident Teacher , Eric Remington, Lance Reeves, Joe Hall, Hollis DeLancy, , Michael Peterson and John Flood

+The draft minutes of the December 2015 meeting, that had been previously distributed by email and posted on the website, were unanimously approved after Cliff motioned for approval and Ying seconded the motion.

-Publications report: Judy Cosgrove’s share
+Publications report: Judy Cosgrove

-Jikoji recently paid for copying 50 more spiral bound books entitled, “Kobun’s Talks on the Heart Sutra.”
+Jikoji recently paid for 50 more of the spiral bound books entitled, “Kobun’s Talks on the Heart Sutra.”
 Cost: $335.
 They will be displayed somewhere in the Community Room.
 Suggested donation $10 per book.
-Several have been given away in addition to the approx 40 donated copies in 2015 which were given away (but may have been compensated by) donations to Jikoji.
+Several have been given away in addition to the approx 40 donated copies in 2015 which were given away (but may have been compensated by donations to Jikoji).
 Currently about 35 copies left.

-50 copies of “Kobun, Sesshin Talks” have been donated in 2016, adding to 40 copies donated in 2015..
+50 copies of “Kobun, Sesshin Talks” have been donated in 2016, adding to 40 copies donated in 2015.
 Approx 40 were given away.
 Suggested donation to Jikoji for remaining books: $20 per book.
 Currently 8 copies left.

 Plan to make available copies of Heart Sutra book for Kobun Memorial Weekend.